 Include executive, leadership, and staff support.

-Be comprised of 12-15 people
+Be comprised of 12-15 people:

-Willing to serve a three-year term, with the recognition some will need to rotate off and new people will rotate on.
+Willing to serve a three-year term, with the recognition some will need to rotate off and new people will rotate on,

-Representing the full diversity of our presbytery

-With a demonstrated commitment to the work of racial justice
+Representing the full diversity of our presbytery,With a demonstrated commitment to the work of racial justice,

-With references who can speak to that commitment to racial justice
+With references who can speak to that commitment to racial justice,

-Having experience with Presbytery and/or its worshiping communities
+Having experience with Presbytery and/or its worshiping communities,

-*note: we hope to provide the moderators with a list of people willing to be on this commission, and those who are willing to be added later if a member should need to drop out early
+*note: we hope to provide the moderators with a list of people willing to be on this commission, and those who are willing to be added later if a member should need to drop out early.

-Spring and summer 2025: go through training with the Othering & Belonging Institute (OBI) and familiarize themselves with T-CARE’s work including the most relevant Crossroads training modules
+Spring and summer 2025: go through training with the Othering & Belonging Institute (OBI) and familiarize themselves with T-CARE’s work including the most relevant Crossroads training modules.

-2025-2028: Hold accountability (either directly or through delegation, contracting, hiring etc.) for the implementation of the below interventions (numbered 2-4)
+2025-2028: Hold accountability (either directly or through delegation, contracting, hiring etc.) for the implementation of the below interventions: 2 Committee Work, 3.
+Truth and Reconcillation Process, and 4.
+Living History

-Work with staff to review an annual budget
+Work with staff to review an annual budget,

-Work with Personnel to ensure that staff including executive-level staff have sufficient time allotted and protected for this work
+Work with Personnel to ensure that staff including executive-level staff have sufficient time allotted and protected for this work,

 iii.
-Regularly update Presbytery on these interventions and their implementation
+Regularly update Presbytery on these interventions and their implementation.

-In 2028: create a scope of work for the next three years (whether assigned to a continuance of this commission or assigned to various other accountable entities) and make recommendations directly to presbytery for further engagement of the work of healing, reparations, and equity.
+In 2028: create a scope of work for the next three years (whether assigned to a continuance of this commission or assigned to various other accountable entities) and make recommendations directly to Presbytery for further engagement of the work of healing, reparations, and equity.

 2. Committee Work (focused on the structures of our presbytery)